-A vast expanse of stunning desert scenery, the Southwest Dropdown content is arguably the USA Dropdown content’s most spectacular region.
+A vast expanse of stunning desert scenery, the Southwest is arguably the USA ’s most spectacular region.
 For splendour and sheer scale, the landscape consistently defies belief – a glorious panoply of cliffs and canyons, buttes and mesas, carved from rocks of every imaginable colour, and enriched here by shimmering aspens and cottonwoods, there by cactuses and agaves.

 Perhaps the most beautiful canyon in the entire Southwest, Canyon de Chelly is all the more extraordinary for its magnificent Ancestral Puebloan ruins.